microsoft/bedrock/docs/firstWorkload/README.md

 1. The private key for Flux to authenticate against the GitOps repo and,
 2. The public key for the GitOps repo to validate the passed credentials.

-The public portion of the key pair will be uploaded to GitHub as a deploy key in the next step and we will retain the private portion of the key locally to provide to Flux during cluster deployment.
+The public portion of the key pair will be uploaded to GitHub as a deploy key in the next step and we will utilize the private portion of the key later during the cluster deployment of Flux.

 ### Grant Deploy Key Access to the Manifest Repository

-We next need to add the public key of this key pair to our repository.
-You will need ownership permissions to the git repo for this step.
+We next need to add the public key of this key pair to our repository (you will need ownership permissions to the git repo for this step).

 First, copy the contents of the public key to your clipboard using one of the two methods below as appropriate for the platform that you are using: